securitybunker/databunker.org/content/doc/start/_index.md

 This method will require more changes on your database level and in your application code.

-## 3. Some usefull Databunker commands
+## 3. Some useful Databunker commands

 ### Create a user record